le-phare/docker-stack/README.md

  - mysql 5
  - mariadb 10

-The repository currently support these message brokers :
+The repository currently supports these message brokers:

  - rabbitmq 3.8